 Speed.
 Native apps win the speed competition.
 In 2012 Mark Zuckerberg declared that Facebook’s biggest mistake had been betting on the mobile web and not going native.
 Up to that point, the Facebook app had been a hybrid app with an HTML core; in 2012 it was replaced with a truly native app.
 Responsiveness is key to usability.

 Installation.
-Installing a native or hybrid app is a hassle for users: They need to be really motivated to justify the effort.
+Installing a native or hybrid app is a hassle for users: They need to be really motivated to justify the interaction cost.
 “Installing” a web app involves creating a bookmark on the home screen; this process, while arguably simpler than downloading a new app from an app store, is less familiar to users, as people don’t use bookmarks that much on mobile.

 Maintenance.
 Maintaining a native app can be complicated not only for users, but also for developers (especially if they have to deal with multiple versions of the same information on different platforms): Changes have to be packaged in a new version and placed in the app store.
 On the other hand, maintaining a web app or a hybrid app is as simple as maintaining a web page, and it can be done as often or as frequently as needed.

 Platform independence.
 While different browsers may support different versions of HTML5, if platform independence is important, you definitely have a better chance of achieving it with web apps and hybrid apps than with native apps.
 As discussed before, at least parts of the code can be reused when creating hybrid or web apps.